ejinotti/ChatApp_NodeJS/README.md

 #zChat
-**zChat** is a chat chat app in Node.JS.
-It uses [Socket.IO](http://socket.io/) for cross-platform, two-way communication via sockets.
+**zChat** is a chat app in Node.JS, using [Socket.IO](http://socket.io/) for cross-platform, two-way communication with sockets.
 Multi-room participation is supported, and a tabbed UI for managing rooms is provided via jQuery and CSS.

 **commands:**